sahilrajput03/sahilrajput03/learn-figma.md

   - https://www.figma.com/community/file/780582924744713607
   -  ->FYI: There are tons of free icon figma files shared by community on figma sites itself
   - For icons search **Free figma icons** on google to get such resources.
+  -

   **1st week of march**:

+  - We can share styles across different files very easily with ***Team Library*** feature very easily.
+For demo check this timestamped video [here from figma itself](https://youtu.be/cCNLD5IZY34?t=209).

 - You can press and hold `alt` key while hovering over _text size_ numbers in the _Design tab_ to get a nice text size dragger to change the text size simply via mouse.